 - Sprinkle the flour over the melted butter while continually stirring.
 Cook for a few minutes until flour has completely absorbed the butter.

 - Turn heat down to medium-low and slowly add the vegetable broth, one cup at a time, stirring continuously.
-Sprinkle with nutritional yeast flakes, pepper and salt.
+Sprinkle with nutritional yeast flakes, pepper, and salt.
 Stir to combine.
-Cook for approximately 5 minutes, until gravy has thickened.
+Cook for approximately 5 minutes until the gravy has thickened.